Snap! Raise is here to take the burden off your shoulders when it comes to your dance team fundraiser.

 High school dance team isn’t all about grand jetés and pirouettes.
 Unlike most sports, dance teams can keep kids involved all year long.
-Fall season brings football games and first day assemblies.
+The fall season brings football games and first-day assemblies.
 By winter you’ll want to be competition ready and then consider performing at basketball games.
 Spring hits and it’s finally time for districts and state, and most likely a farewell performance at the end of the school year.
 Summer comes along and you’re training new dancers, sending the team to dance camp, and prepping for fall performances!

 1. Practice space

 Sure, the gym is available for 20 minutes the day before the performance, but good luck getting in there three days a week for practice!
 Dance teams are often left scrambling for a good practice space since single-season teams can come along and claim your space right out from under you.
 Even if you have a good place to practice regularly, does it have mirrors anywhere?
 Don’t be surprised if you end up booking an off–campus location at least two or three times a year when you need a last–minute run through or a place that’s better suited for perfecting technique.

 You held workshops, then tryouts.
 You have fresh talent on the team and new social dynamics to figure out.
 What better place to get the team in sync, scope out the competition, and learn some fresh choreography than at dance camp?
 Of course the camp itself will have fees, but don’t forget about transportation, food, and lodging.

 Your team will need something flexible to perform in throughout the year.
 A basic t-shirt and black pants are a great choice that can be slightly modified for each performance.
 You’ll probably want some sort of props like hats or suspenders and depending on the style of dance one or more pairs of shoes.
 If you have a strict dress code in practice you might want to consider practice uniforms as well which can require additional shirts, pants, or shorts.